 - Professional and Academic Development

 Rackham offers numerous avenues for you to develop the skills necessary to be successful in your professional and academic development during your student experience and as you transition to your career.
-These include our Professional Development DEI Certificate, Program in Public Scholarship, Professional Development Leaders Program, workshops, internships, and much more.
+These include our Professional Development DEI Certificate, Program in Public Scholarship, embedded career counselor, workshops, and much more.

-I encourage you to be intentional about what you want to accomplish here, to take full advantage of the ways that Rackham can be your ally in that pursuit, and to take time to browse the full range of opportunities available on the Rackham website.
+I encourage you to take full advantage of the ways that Rackham can be your ally in pursuing your goals, and to take time to browse the full range of opportunities available on the Rackham website.

 Outside of our current offerings, we are always committed to finding new ways to enhance student success and catalyze new research in the field of graduate education.
 As part of this effort, we survey different groups of Rackham students to learn more about your experiences.
 It is important that we hear from students from all backgrounds and programs.
 Therefore, if you receive a survey invitation from us, I hope you will participate so that all of us at Rackham—and those who follow us—can benefit.
 These research surveys dovetail with the planning and outreach we are doing with faculty and student organizations to develop long-term strategies for your benefit.